HumanAILab/image-explorer-web/_pages/privacy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at humanailab-vizlens@umich.edu.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at humanailab-imageexplorer@umich.edu.